-Policies that Govern Eligibility, Selection, and Admissions B.1 [24 CFR §903.7(b)]
+Policies that Govern Eligibility, Selection, and Admissions [24 CFR §903.7(b)]

-HACA is responsible for ensuring that every individual and family admitted to the Public Housing and Housing Choice Voucher programs meets all program eligibility requirements.
+HACA is responsible for ensuring that every individual and family admitted to Housing Choice Voucher programs meets all program eligibility requirements.
 This includes any individual approved to join the family after the family has been admitted to the program.
 The family must provide any information needed by HACA to confirm eligibility and determine the level of the family's assistance.

-To be eligible for the Public Housing and Housing Choice Voucher programs the applicant family must:
+To be eligible for the Housing Choice Voucher programs the applicant family must: